ZDC7096/MSP_2/README.md

 ## Download

-You can [clone](https://github.com/ZDC7096/MSP_2) the latest installable version of Markdownify for Windows, macOS and Linux.
+You can [clone](https://github.com/ZDC7096/MSP_2) the latest installable version of Global playlist for Windows, macOS and Linux.

 ## Support